DiarmuidHenry/Project-02/README.md

 ## Potential Users

-The website would of interest to anyone who has seen/heard of the game through the Big Bang Theory episode.
+The website would be of interest to anyone who has seen/heard of the game through the Big Bang Theory episode.
 It will also be of interest for anyone who is with a friend, looking for a simple 2 player game that can be easily and fairly played on a single device.

 ### User Goals